Tulsa race massacre: Lessie Benningfield ("Mother Randle")

 Lessie Benningfield, also known as Mother Randle, was born in Morris, Oklahoma on November 10, 1914.
 Her parents were farmers; she had three sisters and a brother.
 Benningfield does not recall much due to her young age during the massacre.
 She remembers a mob of white men barging into her home and then destroying her family's house.
 She has memories of feelings of intense fear while trying to evacuate her home and get somewhere safe with her family.
 She spent the rest of her childhood and young adulthood in Tulsa and graduated from Booker T. Washington High School.
 Benningfield is now a part of an active lawsuit with the Greenwood Advocates, which is a team of human and civil rights lawyers fighting for justice for victims and their families.
 Benningfield states she still has nightmares of seeing the piles of dead bodies she saw during the massacre.
 For her 106th birthday, which took place in 2020, the community raised thousands of dollars for her to remodel her home.
 Since then, she has been interviewed several times and remained in the public eye during the 2021 centennial anniversary of the massacre at the age of 107.

-As of October 2025, Lessie Benningfield is one of two last known living survivors of the Tulsa Race Massacre, and is now 110 years old.
-The other is Viola Fletcher, who is the oldest known living survivor and is now 111 years old.
+After the death of Viola Fletcher in November 2025, Lessie Benningfield became the last known living survivor of the Tulsa Race Massacre, and is now years old.